Some of the links on this page are

 to check whether or not any of the fabrics chosen for a quilt will

 bleed.
-If a fabric will bleed, then prewash it and check it again for
+If one bleeds, then prewash and check again for

 bleeding.
-If you determine that it will be a problem fabric, eliminate
+If you determine that it will be a problem, eliminate

 it from your stash (you don't want to accidentally put it into another

 - If it's for a child, prewash if for no other reason than to make sure it's clean.

 In preparing to write this page, I visited my local quilt store and